-All 42,000 of our employees are required to carry out eLearning in the area of diversity and inclusion (our Everyone Matters training), which includes disability awareness.
+All 44,000 of our employees are required to carry out eLearning in the area of diversity and inclusion (our Everyone Matters training), which includes disability awareness.
 For our management and leadership roles, we have classroom based 'Inclusive Leadership' training and further everyone matters eLearning for managers which incorporates disability awareness as well as other protected characteristics.
 This helps us to ensure our decision making considers accessibility and inclusion best practice.

 All new Network Rail passenger-facing station employees will attend inclusive customer service training co-delivered by disabled trainers in a classroom setting.
+During Covid19, we will deliver this in a virtual classroom setting.
 This training emphasises treating everyone as an individual, and communicating with people in the most appropriate way to find out their particular needs.

 Our passenger-facing employees offering assistance are always trained on how to use equipment such as ramps, wheelchairs and induction loops.
-This training has been designed to cover all nine learning outcomes as required within the ATP guidance, and all of our passenger-facing staff have met these outcomes.
+This training has been designed to cover all nine learning outcomes as required within the ATP guidance, and by 31 July 2021 all of our passenger-facing staff will have met these outcomes.
 We are currently designing and delivering a new suite of training which will ensure that all passenger-facing employees receive further refresher training in the area of disability awareness every two years, as a minimum, again as required in the ATP guidance.

-There is mandatory eLearning content for those non-passenger facing employees in the area of disability awareness, which supplement our Everyone Matters Training and Inclusive Leadership Training.
-This training became available for employees in July 2021.
+There is new mandatory eLearning content for those non-passenger facing employees in the area of disability awareness, which will supplement our Everyone Matters Training and Inclusive Leadership Training.
+This new training became available for employees in July 2021.